-4-10 Well the cooling beast is in.
+10th.
+Well, the cooling beast is in.
 It's so big, and best of all, it came in under the projected cost, about \$7100.
 We did notice that when we bring in the slide holding the new fridge, the slide experiences a bump as it is being retracted.
 This is another issue we'll have to tend to probably end of this month.
-'Il have to tend to probably end of this month.